Embedding cyclic information-theoretic structures in acyclic spacetimes: no-go results for indefinite causality: Indefinite causal structures as instances of cyclic quantum networks

-In the following lemma, we relate the partial composition with the notion of a reduced process \cite{Araujo2015}.
-Given an $N$-party process matrix $W$ and a CPTP map $\mathcal{M}^{A^j}_{a_j}$ for the $j^{th}$ party with Choi representation $M^{A_I^jA_O^j}_{a_j}$, the reduced process matrix \cite{Araujo2015} for the remaining $N-1$ parties is given as
+In the following lemma, we relate the sub-networks $\mathfrak{N}_{\mathcal{W},l<N}$ with the notion of a reduced process matrix \cite{Araujo2015}.
+Given an $N$-partite process matrix $W$ and a CPTP map $\mathcal{M}^{A_j}_{a_j}$ (associated with a specific setting choice $a_j$) for the $j^{th}$ agent with Choi matrix $M^{A^I_jA^O_j}_{a_j}$, the reduced process matrix \cite{Araujo2015} for the remaining $N-1$ agents is given as